 - Sun Basket parsley pesto (parsley - pecans - fresh garlic - olive oil - salt - pepper)

-- Scrub the beets and trim the root and stem ends; cut the beets into ¼-inch-thick slices.
+- Scrub all of the beets and trim off the ends; cut the beets crosswise into ¼-inch-thick slices.

-- Peel the orange, if desired; cut the orange crosswise into ¼-inch-thick slices.
+- If desired, using your hands or a sharp knife, peel the orange; cut the orange crosswise into ¼-inch-thick slices.

 - Strip the rosemary leaves from the stems; coarsely chop the leaves.

 Brown the chicken